Amerigo Vespucci: Return to Seville

 By early 1505, Vespucci was back in Seville.
 His reputation as an explorer and navigator continued to grow and his recent service in Portugal did not seem to damage his standing with King Ferdinand.
 On the contrary, the king was likely interested in learning about the possibility of a western passage to India.
 In February, he was summoned by the king to consult on matters of navigation.
 During the next few months he received payments from the crown for his services and in April he was declared by royal proclamation a citizen of Castile and León.

 From 1505 until his death in 1512, Vespucci remained in service to the Spanish crown.
 He continued his work as a chandler, supplying ships bound for the Indies.
 He was also hired to captain a ship as part of a fleet bound for the "spice islands" but the planned voyage never took place.
 In March 1508, he was named chief pilot for the Casa de Contratación or House of Commerce which served as a central trading house for Spain's overseas possessions.
 He was paid an annual salary of 50,000 maravedis with an extra 25,000 for expenses.
 In his new role, Vespucci was responsible for ensuring that ships' pilots were adequately trained and licensed before sailing to the New World.
-He was also charged with compiling a "model map" based on input from pilots who were obligated to share what they learned after each voyage.
+He was also charged with compiling a "model map", the Padrón Real, based on input from pilots who were obligated to share what they learned after each voyage.

 Vespucci wrote his will in April 1511.
 He left most of his modest estate, including five household slaves, to his wife.
 His clothes, books, and navigational equipment were left to his nephew Giovanni Vespucci.
 He requested to be buried in a Franciscan habit in his wife's family tomb.
 Vespucci died on 22 February 1512.

 Upon his death, Vespucci's wife was awarded an annual pension of 10,000 maravedis to be deducted from the salary of the successor chief pilot.
 His nephew Giovanni was hired into the Casa de Contratación where he spent his subsequent years spying on behalf of the Florentine state.